 “What order should I apply my skincare products and does it really matter?”
 This is a question that I am asked all of the time.
 The simple answer to that question is that it does really matter!
 After hearing this question over and over again, I finally sat down and put this post together so that you have a guide you can turn to.
-Now, I am not a professional, but after tons of research and taking classes and skincare workshops, this is what has been taught to me over and over again.

 I get how confusing it is to know what product to use and when to use them.
 Given the number of skincare products in our routines these days, it can be so confusing knowing which steps should come first, etc. I’m going to share the exact step-by-step process that I follow for my skincare routine every single day.